 It’s Still Not the End

 With the spotlight on feminism, there’s been an intense debate among pundits as to why we don’t see a lot of female poker players.
 More often than not, their opinions vary.
 Nevertheless, they are hopeful that we all are going to see more women during tournaments, including the popular WSOP main event.
-For the time being, it remains to be seen just how far ladies will go in this world.
+For the time being, it remains to be seen just how far ladies will go up the world poker ladders.
+Geller’s husband is a prime example that female poker players have their place under the poker sun, as Antonius learned the ropes from Harman.